- Why is my bread machine bread so dense?

-Another reason why bread machines bread can be dense is because you are not letting the dough rise long enough.
+Another reason why bread machines bread can be dense is that you are not letting the dough rise long enough.
 This can become a bigger issue if you live in a climate with extreme weather conditions or live in high altitudes.

 If your house is really cold, the dough might not rise properly in the allotted time.
 This can result in a loaf of dense bread.

-Similarly, if you live in a high altitude, the air is thinner and there isn’t as much moisture in the air.
+Similarly, if you live at a high altitude, the air is thinner and there isn’t as much moisture in the air.
 This can also make it difficult for the dough to rise properly, leading to a dense loaf of bread.

 When dough rises, it doubles in size as the yeast ferments and creates gas.
 If you don’t let the dough rise for a long enough period of time, the yeast won’t have a chance to do its job and your bread will be dense.

-Bread machines know how long the dough should rise for, so all you need to do is select the right cycle.
+Bread machines know how long the dough should rise, so all you need to do is select the right cycle.
 If you can see that the dough isn’t rising well during that time, let it rise for a bit longer by taking the bread pan out and leaving it in a warm oven.
 Once it has risen, put it back in the bread machine and set it to the ‘bake cycle’.